undefinedcreature01/dl/README.md

 | Computer vision (CV)| extraction of information from digital images or videos | object identification, face recognition|
 | Robotics | physical machines to preform the tasks|
 | | |

-## Computer vision (how computers "see")

-A classic example of what deep learning(more specifically CNN models) is used for.

 # ChatGPT